nerdschoolbergen/shellscripting/exercises/exercise-1.md

 :book: Terminal emulators have other useful features like search, tabs, split screen, visual appearance customization and much more.

-:exclamation: Linux has a default terminal that come preinstalled in evry Linux distribution, depending on what distribution you use.
+:exclamation: Linux has a default terminal that come preinstalled in every Linux distribution, depending on what distribution you use.
 MacOS has a default terminal aptly named "Terminal".
 Windows sadly (as of august 2022) does not yet come with a "proper" default terminal, but Microsoft recommends installing [Windows Terminal](https://docs.microsoft.com/en-us/windows/terminal/).

 Examples of alternative terminal emulators: